bluebird75/winpdb/README.rst

 **This version of Winpdb is for Python 3 only.
 It is under development.
 Use it at your own risk !**

-A stable version of Winpdb for Python 2 is available on PyPi: https://pypi.org/project/winpdb-reborn/1.5.0/
+A stable version of Winpdb for Python 2 is available on PyPi: https://pypi.org/project/winpdb-reborn/1.5.0/ and in the branch *winpdb-reborn-python2*

 Description
 ===========